 Any time, money and other resources you invest in growing your email marketing database are an investment.
 If you are using one platform for your email marketing such as MailChimp, and you decide that you want to move to a different platform such as Campaign Monitor, you can export your database as an excel spreadsheet and migrate to the new platform in a matter of hours.

-The same cannot be said of social platforms – if you decide you want to close your Facebook page and move to Instagram, you cannot export your followers.
+The same cannot be said of social media platforms – if you decide you want to close your Facebook page and move to Instagram, you cannot export your followers.
 If something happens to Facebook and they go out of business, then you suddenly lose all of your audience.
+All of those resources spent on your social media management are suddenly rendered redundant.

 You Control the Marketing Message: